Status

 west of Ballyclare to the B94 Rashee Road north

 of Ballyclare via the B95 Doagh Road.
-This will
+This

-The approximate route is shown below (scroll
+Water.
+The route is shown below.

-The proposal has been on
+The proposal had been on

-recently included in the Belfast Metropolitan
+completed, and had been included in the Belfast

-Area Plan 2015 (first published 2004).
+Metropolitan Area Plan 2015 (first published

-Construction of the road was always planned to
+2004).
+Construction of the road was always

-construction which the Ballyclare Gazette described
+Ballyclare Gazette described

 as "the largest and most expensive privately